Baby Items You DON'T Need (What to Skip and What to Buy Instead)

 Skip thisWhyUse instead

-Changing tableOne function, huge footprint, two-year lifespanDresser + changing pad on top
+Changing tableOne function, huge footprint, two-year lifespanA changing pad on a dresser, or right on the bed for nighttime changes

 Diaper stackerA branded pouch that holds… diapersThe caddy you already have